 4.11.1.1 5GS to EPS handover using Nx interface

 Nx interface is used to provide seamless session continuity for single registration mode.
 Figure 4.11.1.1-1 describes the handover procedure from 5GS to EPS when Nx is supported.

-Editor's note: It is FFS if this flow is applicable to PDU session with SSC Mode 2 and 3.
+In this release, this flow is only applicable to PDU session with SSC Mode 1.